We receive a high number of housing applications daily. Please allow us 10 working days to process your application.

 We have our own supported living scheme called Saxon Court which offers successful applicants the reassurance that our friendly, professionally-trained care team will be able to provide care and support your individual needs.

-Find out more about Saxon Court and how to apply.
+Find out more about Saxon Court and how to apply here.

 There are a number of additional schemes in Solihull not run by us that provide housing for those that needs support but want to live independently.

-Each scheme does has its own criteria and they are run by different companies and usually have properties you can buy as well as rent.
+Each scheme does have its own criteria and they are run by different companies and usually have properties you can buy as well as rent.

 For more information, please visit Solihull Home Options and the SMBC website.